jiandamonique/liminal/README.md

 ## What is Liminal?

-[Add your description here — what does Liminal do?
-Who is it for?
-What feeling does it create?]

 ---

 ## Who is it for?

-[Who is your intended user? e.g. "Anyone navigating transitions — personal, professional, or spiritual."]
+Anyone navigating transitions — personal, professional, or spiritual.
+Anyone who likes to write, likes journaling, likes bullet journals.

 ---